-This article provides a list of all the content modifications currently available along with some information as to what they do, which categories they should be applied against, and how they work.
+This article provides a list of some of the content modifications that Smoothwall provides, details of what they do, the particular categories that you should apply them against to avoid unwanted and unexpected side effects, and how they work.

 - Antiquated content modifications

-Each of these sections includes a summary of each content modification currently available along with what they do and which categories they should be targeted at.
+Each section includes a summary of each content modification available including what they do and which categories you should target them at.

 - Items marked as Important must be configured using specific targets for the rule to be effective and to avoid unexpected side effects

 - Items marked as Suggested should use specific targets to achieve maximum effectiveness and performance from your Guardian product.

 These affect search queries made through the Smoothwall Filter, modifying the request to ensure that SafeSearch is always enabled, or modifying the response to ensure that inappropriate material is filtered out.